There is a lot of noise out there when it comes to reversing fatty liver disease and what you should stop eating.

-Eat REAL food that you cook yourself.
+Eat REAL food that you cook yourself!

 Look around you and you will see this: all food nowadays comes in a bag, a can or a jar.
-Most of it is ready-to-eat or a few microwaveable minutes away from a meal.
+Most of it is ready-to-eat or a few microwaveable minutes away from a “meal.”

 On most occasions, this is not what I would call real food.
 This is not what our bodies have been fed for thousands of years.
 Instead, this is food that’s ultra-processed and packed with chemicals, preservatives and flavor enhancers that simply shouldn’t be there.

 All of these are hurting your liver – and your overall health.
-There are countless studies and articles on the matter (like this one on the British Health Foundation website, or this study on ready meals).
+There are countless studies and articles on the matter (like this one on the British Heart Foundation website, or this study on ready meals).

 While there are healthy food options coming in cans, jars, or bags, most of them aren’t.
 It’s easy to spot the bad ones by simply checking the list of ingredients.
+Actually, make it a habit to always look at the ingredients to make sure you don’t consume things you shouldn’t.

 What to look out for?
 Any preservatives, flavor enhancers or things in excess (sugar, fat or sodium aka salt).
 Apart from these, if you see ingredients you can’t understand (Carboxymethylcellulose or Acetylated Monoglycerides, anybody?), these are usually bad for you.